bradennavarro/drone-capstone/README.md

 ## Usage
 Before running the scripts, ensure you have the required dependencies installed, downloading via pip.
-NOTE: Replace the Minidrone.py file in the pyparrot library with the Minidrone.py in this repo.
+NOTE: Replace the Minidrone.py file in the PyParrot library with the Minidrone.py in this repo.